Join us online for these upcoming programs

 Register for access to the program at this link.
 (Registration accepted up to program start time.)

-Artists of all ages are welcome, but this session will be best suited for those ages 6-13, and their grown-ups.
+Artists of all ages are welcome, but projects are best suited for those ages 5-13, and their grown-ups.

 Can’t join us at that time?
-The program will be recorded and shared on our Zimmerli At Home site to watch whenever works best for your family.
+The program will be recorded and shared on our Videos page to watch whenever works best for your family.

 The Zimmerli is committed to making its programs accessible for all; if you need accommodations to participate in an event, please contact us via email (education [at] zimmerli.rutgers.edu), ideally two weeks before the date of the event.